Dynamic call transfers

 How It Works

-2. Webhook - Vapi sends transfer-destination-request to your server with call context
+• Vapi sends a transfer-destination-request to your server.

-Available context: Your webhook receives conversation transcript, extracted variables, customer information, function parameters, and call metadata.
+Available context to servers (webhook pattern): Your webhook receives conversation transcript, extracted variables, function parameters (if any), and call metadata.

 Quick Implementation Guide